Superresolution microscopy of optical fields using tweezer-trapped single atoms

-The detected photon count provides a measure of $\delta_\mathrm{ac}$.
-To illustrate this measurement, we place a tweezer-trapped atom at the antinode of the LW cavity mode, and detect atomic fluorescence while driving the cavity with LW light.
-As illustrated in Fig.~\ref{fig:Fig_1}c and demonstrated in Fig.~\ref{fig:Fig_2}b, LW light shifts the atomic resonance frequency downward ($\delta_\mathrm{ac}<0$), bringing the effective imaging-light detuning $\Delta - \delta_\mathrm{ac}$ closer to resonance and increasing the atomic fluorescence.
+The detected photon counts provide a measure of $\delta_\mathrm{ac}$, as demonstrated in Fig.~\ref{fig:Fig_2}(b).
+We place a tweezer-trapped atom at the antinode of the LW cavity mode and detect atomic fluorescence at different imaging detunings $\Delta$ and linearly increasing LW cavity intensities.
+For each LW intensity, we fit the dataset of photon counts vs $\Delta$ to the prediction of Eq.~\eqref{eq:brightness} and observe good agreement with the model.
+As expected from the level structure of \Rb [see Fig.~\ref{fig:Fig_1}(c)], increasing LW light shifts the atomic resonance downward ($\delta_\mathrm{ac}<0$), bringing the effective imaging-light detuning $\Delta - \delta_\mathrm{ac}$ closer to resonance and increasing the atomic fluorescence.

-From such data, we quantify $\delta_\mathrm{ac}$ in two ways.
-In the first, we fit the entire dataset of brightness vs.\ $\Delta$ to the prediction of Eq.~\eqref{eq:brightness}, and compare the result to a fit to reference data taken in the absence of LW light, to extract the $\delta_\mathrm{ac}$ from LW light.
-In the second, we employ the reference data fit to Eq.~\eqref{eq:brightness} to extract $\delta_\mathrm{ac}$ due to LW light from the brightness measured at a single $\Delta$.
-The two methods yield equivalent results.
-The second method, while requiring fewer measurements, suffers from a limited dynamic range: For large $|\Delta - \delta_\mathrm{ac}|$, the atomic fluorescence is poorly determined above photodetection noise.
-For small $|\Delta - \delta_\mathrm{ac}|$, the atom is lost from the tweezer trap owing to ineffective laser cooling.

-Using the known atomic polarizabilities~\cite{ARC}, the extracted $\delta_\mathrm{ac}$ yields a measurement of the LW light intensity.
-The measured intensity (Fig.~\ref{fig:Fig_2}b inset) matches well with our estimate of the cavity light intensity, based on the cavity parameters and power of LW light transmitted through the cavity~\footnote{To estimate the circulating power in the cavity, we account for $100$ ppm transmissivity of the outcoupling mirror and $10\%$ photodetection efficiency of transmitted light}.